annabellaals/Wheelshub/readme.md

     Seller is redirected to Stripe's checkout page and upon successful payment, Stripe triggers a webhook `webhook/bids/bidId/accept/` .
 This webhook validates the bid and the deal and changes the status of the bid placed to `accepted`.
 Afterwards the user is redirected to the view deal page on the frontend and buyer’s contact information becomes visible to the user.

+## Local Development

+### **How to Fork**

+To fork the repository:

+1. Log in (or sign up) to GitHub.
+2. Go to the repository for this project, [Wheelshub](https://github.com/annabellaals/Wheelshub).
+3. Click on the fork button in the top right of the page.

+### **How to Clone**

+To clone the repository:

+1. Log in (or sign up) to GitHub.
+2. Go to the repository for this project, [Wheelshub](https://github.com/annabellaals/Wheelshub).
+3. Click the Code button, select whether you would like to clone with HTTPS, SSH, or the GitHub CLI, and copy the link provided.
+4. Open the terminal in chosen IDE and change the current working directory to the location you would like to use for the cloned repository.
+5. Type the following command into the terminal: `git clone` followed by the link you copied in step 3.
+6. Set up a virtual environment (this step is not required if you are using an integrated development environment like GitPod which sets it up for you).
+7. Install the packages from the `requirements.txt` file by running the following command in the terminal:

+    ```bash
+    pip install -r requirements.txt
+    ```

+### **Database Setup**

+1. Ensure PostgreSQL is installed and running on local machine.
+2. Create a PostgreSQL database for the project.
+3. Update the `DATABASES` setting in the `settings.py` file with database credentials.
+4. Run migrations to set up the database schema:

+    ```bash
+    python manage.py migrate
+    ```

+5. Create a superuser to access the Django admin:

+    ```bash
+    python manage.py createsuperuser
+    ```

+---

+## Testing

+Please refer to the [TESTING.md](TESTING.md) file for all testing performed.

 ## Deployment Guideline

 This document outlines the steps to deploy your Django application, including database setup, Heroku deployment, Stripe integration, and ongoing maintenance.
 There are two core objectives, setup the database and deploy the site to Heroku for disribution.